 Flexible inline arrangements support physical protection based on the specialized hardware on BPS modules.
 It also supports both protected and unprotected inline network links.
-Refer to the "Flexible Inline Arrangements" chapter in the GigaVUE-FM User's Guide for more information about the flexible inline arrangements solution.
+Refer to the "Flexible Inline Arrangements" chapter in the GigaVUE Fabric Management Guide for more information about the flexible inline arrangements solution.